alxdavids/draft-privacy-pass/draft-privacy-pass.md

 - the VOPRF key;
 - the signing key used to sign commitment information;
-- the signing key used to sign SRRs.
+- the signing key used to sign SRRs in the SIAV configuration.

 In summary, our recommendations are that VOPRF keys are rotated from anywhere between a month and a single year.
 With an active user-base, a month gives a